Cameron-James-Mah/Rasberry-Pi-Pico-5x5x5-LED-Cube-Patterns/README.md

 - 125 resistors(Don't want to burn out LED's)
 - 5 NPN transistors(toggle a layers connection to ground, will elaborate further in wiring section)
 - 2 shift registers(Need extra GPIO pins)
-- Soldr, Soldering iron(Solder LED leads, copper wire, etc)
+- Solder, Soldering iron(Solder LED leads, copper wire, etc)
 - Other tools depending on how you want to build your cube frame

 # Building the cube